-The Best Wireless Mouse For Mac
+Best Wireless Mouse For Mac

 Logitech M570

 Some people don't like the Magic Mouse because it feels uncomfortable.
-The Magic Mouse has a low profile, and so can feel a little cramped for some hands.
+The Magic Mouse has a low profile, so can feel a little cramped for some hands.
 If you need something more ergonomic, Logitech makes a fantastic mouse with a thumb-side trackball that is sculpted to the shape of the hand.
 There is a curved indent on the far right so that your pinky rests comfortably (unfortunately, this isn't the mouse for left-handers).
 It has a scroll wheel for moving up and down documents and web pages without having to lift your hand and two programable buttons that let you designate what they trigger.
 The trackball makes it possible for you to move your cursor around without having to lift anything more than just a finger.
 You do have to connect a wireless receiver to your computer using an available USB port, but you can connect up to six wireless devices, thanks to Logitech's "Unifying receiver" technology.

 Bottom-line: The M570 is very comfortable and allows you to navigate your Mac without having to move your hand or wrist around on a mouse pad all day.
-It is a fantastic mouse for those looking for something more ergonomic than Apple's Magic Mouse.
+It is a fantastic mouse for those looking for something more ergonomic than Apple's Magic Mouse and it only costs $28.

 One more thing: It has adjustable speed tracking so you can customize how fast or slow your cursor moves across the screen.